-The airline crew scheduling problem consists of determining crew schedules for airline crew members such that all the scheduled flights over a planning horizon (usually a month) are covered and the constraints are satisfied.
-Because of its size and complexity, this problem is usually solved sequentially in two main steps: the crew pairing followed by the crew assignment.
-However, finding a global optimal solution via sequential approach may become impossible because the decision domain of the crew assignment problem is reduced by previously made decisions in the crew pairing problem.
-In this paper, we consider the pilot and copilot crew scheduling problems in a personalized context where each pilot and copilot requests a set of preferences flights and vacations per month.
-We propose a model that completely integrates the crew pairing and personalized assignment problems to generate personalized monthly schedules for a given set of pilots and copilots simultaneously in a single optimization step where we keep the pairings in the two problems as similar as possible so the propagation of the perturbations during the operation is reduced.
-To solve this model, we develop an integrated approach based on combining alternating Lagrangian decomposition, column generation, and dynamic constraint aggregation.
-We conduct computational experiments on a set of real instances from a major US carrier.
-The integrated approach produced significant cost savings and satisfaction of crew preferences in comparison with the traditional sequential approach commonly used in~practice.
+The airline crew scheduling problem involves determining schedules for airline crew members such that all the scheduled flights over a planning horizon (usually a month) are covered and the constraints are satisfied.
+Because of its complexity, this problem is usually solved sequentially in two main steps: the crew pairing followed by the crew assignment.
+However, finding a globally optimal solution via the sequential approach may be impossible because the decision domain of the crew assignment problem is reduced by decisions made in the pairing problem.
+This study considers the crew scheduling problem in a personalized context where each pilot and copilot requests a set of preferred flights and vacations each month.
+We propose a model that completely integrates the crew pairing and personalized assignment problems to generate personalized monthly schedules for a given set of pilots and copilots simultaneously in a single optimization step.
+The model keeps the pairings in the two problems as similar as possible so that the propagation of perturbations arising during the operation is reduced.
+We develop an integrated algorithm that combines alternating Lagrangian decomposition, column generation, and dynamic constraint aggregation.
+We investigate conditions for the convergence of the algorithm, and we conduct computational experiments on a set of real instances from a major US carrier.
+Our integrated approach produces significant cost savings and better satisfaction of crew preferences compared with the traditional sequential approach.

 Published May 2018 , 18 pages

 This cahier was revised in November 2018